-(a) Long-term continuity should be ensured at each GUAN station: this requires resources, including well-trained staff, and minimal changes in location.
-Changes in instrumentation must be managed in such a way that no systematic bias is introduced into the measurement time series.
-This may be accomplished by ensuring a sufficient period of overlap, with observations being made using both old and new measurement systems (perhaps as much as a year), or by making use of the results of instrument intercomparisons made at designated test sites;
+(a)

-(b) Soundings should preferably be made at least twice per day and should reach as high as possible, noting the GCOS requirements for ascents up to a minimum height of 30 hPa.
-Since climate data are needed in the stratosphere to monitor changes in the atmospheric circulation and to study the interaction between stratospheric circulation, composition and chemistry, every effort should be made to maintain soundings regularly up to a level as high as 5 hPa where feasible, noting the above GCOS requirements;
+(b) Soundings should preferably be made at least twice per day and should reach as high as possible, noting the GCOS requirements for ascents up to a minimum height of 30 hPa. every effort should be made to maintain soundings regularly up to a level as high as 5 hPa where feasible;

-(c) Rigorous quality control should be exercised at each GUAN site: periodic calibration, validation and maintenance of the equipment should be carried out to maintain the quality of the observations;
+(c)

 (d) Basic checks should be made before each sounding to ensure accurate data: the accuracy of a radiosonde’s sensors should be checked in a controlled environment immediately before the flight.
 Checks should also be made during and/or at the end of each sounding to ensure that incomplete soundings or soundings containing errors are corrected before transmission;

-(e) Back-up radiosondes should be released in cases of failure: in the event of failure of a sounding instrument or incomplete sounding resulting from difficult weather conditions, a second release should be made to maintain the record from the GUAN station;
+(e) Back-up radiosondes should be released in cases of failure: in the event of failure of a sounding instrument or incomplete sounding resulting from difficult weather conditions, a second release should be made to maintain the record from the GUAN station, noting that the minimum requirement for GUAN is 25 daily soundings per month; (Q: 1 or 2 per day?)

-(f) Detailed metadata for each GUAN station should be provided: the batch identifier on the radiosondes should be logged for each flight, so that faulty batches can be identified and the data amended or eliminated from the climate records, if necessary.
-Up-to-date records of metadata in a standard format should be provided to the GUAN Data Centre.
-Both the corrected and uncorrected upper-air observation should be archived.
-Climate change studies require extremely high stability in the systematic errors of the radiosonde measurements;
+(f)

+Edit.
+Note: to check with Luis if WMDS allows “batch ident.
+OR in BUFR template”

-(g) To achieve suitable global coverage, Members should consider operating stations outside of national boundaries.
+(g) To achieve suitable global coverage, Members should consider operating or resourcing stations outside of national boundaries.

 2.12.2 Global Climate Observing System Reference Upper-air Network stations

-Observing programmes contributing to the GCOS Reference Upper-air Network (GRUAN) must undergo the GRUAN site assessment and certification process.
-In particular, GRUAN sites shall comply with the following best practices:
+Stations contributing to the GCOS Reference Upper-air Network (GRUAN) shall undergo the GRUAN site assessment and certification process.
+In particular, GRUAN stations shall comply with the following:

-(a) To ensure that GRUAN measurements meet their design criteria and serve the needs of the climate-monitoring community, long-term continuity of measurement series should be ensured at each GRUAN site: this requires resources including well-trained staff, long-term funding and support for replacement of aging measurement systems;

-(b) Robust change management protocols shall be implemented to ensure the long-term homogeneity of the measurement series at GRUAN sites.
-Changes to measurement systems shall not be made without advanced notification to the GRUAN Lead Centre;
+Edit.
+Note: Try to retain a very brief ver. of these points below

+(a)

+(b)